single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

 ### --dir

-You may specify which directory create-single-spa runs in the following ways:
+You may specify which directory create-single-spa runs in through either of the following ways:

 ```sh
 # Two ways of doing the same thing